Hong Kong's Lam says senator's police state allegation is 'irresponsible'

 On Sunday, Chinese President Xi Jinping did not name Hong Kong explicitly, but said in a speech that "anyone attempting to split China in any part of the country will end in crushed bodies and shattered bones," according to state-run media.

-A peaceful gathering Monday night saw night tens of thousands of protesters gather near government officers, some of them pleading with the U.S. for help, according to Reuters.
+A peaceful gathering Monday night saw tens of thousands of protesters gather near government officers, some of them pleading with the United States for help, according to Reuters.

 Some waved the U.S. flag while others carried banners with messages such as "Make Hong Kong Great Again."
 Speakers urged Congress to pass a bipartisan bill, the Hong Kong Human Rights and Democracy Act of 2019, that aims to support human rights.